SQL Analytics (Beta)

 - You can also combine entry points and query them before visualizing the data.
 You might combine your Azure Cost data with your Azure Monitor data and ask 'What is the potential cost saving of turning off my unused VMs?'

-Switch to the Analytics Editor
+Switching to the Analytics Editor

 When editing a tile, click on Enable SQL Analytics at the top of the screen.
 This changes your view from the simple tile editor into the more advanced SQL Analytics Editor.
 It's best to decide whether you want to stick with the SQL Analytics Editor for a particular tile, or with the simple editor, rather than switching between the two.